TalkWebInfo/PVZ2-Chinese-Edition-Bug-Reference/README.md

 This exploit enables plants to receive buffs from multiple accessories simultaneously, bypassing the game’s intended restriction of one accessory per plant.
 The issue arises from managing multiple accounts under a single user ID.

 Important Notice
-	•	Independent Project: ZombieTalk is an independent, fan-made repository and is not affiliated with PopCap, EA, Talkweb, or any other official entity associated with Plants vs. Zombies 2.
+1.Independent Project: ZombieTalk is an independent, fan-made repository and is not affiliated with PopCap, EA, Talkweb, or any other official entity associated with Plants vs. Zombies 2.

-	•	Educational Intent Only: The content in this repository is provided solely for educational and analytical purposes, aiming to document and understand in-game mechanics and unintended behaviors.
+2.Educational Intent Only: The content in this repository is provided solely for educational and analytical purposes, aiming to document and understand in-game mechanics and unintended behaviors.

-	•	No Harmful Use: Any misuse of this information, especially for malicious purposes, is strictly discouraged and goes against the intent of this project.
+3.No Harmful Use: Any misuse of this information, especially for malicious purposes, is strictly discouraged and goes against the intent of this project.